jneug/typst-tools4typst/src/get.typ

 /// )
 ///
 /// - args (arguments): Argument of a function.
-/// - prefix (string): A prefix for the argument keys to extract.
+/// - prefix (str): A prefix for the argument keys to extract.
 /// -> dictionary
 #let args(
   args,